 Answers to the questions that we receive most often about books and reading.

-If your question does not appear below, or on the ALA Library Resource Guides or on the Ask the ALA Library Blog , check with your own local public library or neighborhood community college library, or contact the ALA Library directly at (800) 545-2433, extension 2153 firstname.lastname@example.org.
+If your question does not appear below, or in the ALA Library Resource Guides, check with your own local public library or neighborhood community college library, or contact the ALA Library directly at email@example.com.

 Q. I have some books I no longer want.
 How can I donate them to libraries?

 A. ALA does not accept or distribute donations of books or any other materials.
 We do have information on book donation programs.

 Q. I have a rather old, rare book and I'd like to find out how much it's worth.

 A. Please see the online version of the ALA brochure, "Your Old Books," for further assistance.
 Also see the web site of the Antiquarian Booksellers' Association of America (ABAA).
 And see the Appraisals page for additional resources, including links to the websites of professional appraiser organizations which let you conduct "Find an Appraiser" online directory searches.

 Q. How many books were read last year?